 Obviously, it took me some time to find the balance, like for cycling, but eventually I found it.

 As to shifts, they are done by letting also the instrument move a bit up and down, following the movement of the arm.
-Perhaps, in this case, yes, resting the chin a little for the descending shifts, but loosely.
+Perhaps, in this case, yes, resting (not pressing) the chin a little for the descending shifts, but loosely.

 To conclude, I do not impose on my students to play without shoulder rest: I explain them its function and the concept of finding the balance for the instrument.